macicco/algebra-based-intro-II/lab-manual/lab-III-potential.md

 ### Part 2

 Go to one of the electric dipole setups.
 An electric dipole (a positive and an equal but opposite negative charge) is a crude model of your heart.
 A simple heart monitor measures the electric potential of your heart with a voltmeter similar to the multimeter you are using in lab today.

 In your heart the positive and negative direction changes as your heart beats, so a heart monitor is really measuring the *change* in potential polarity (sign of the charges) changes.

-Your goal in this part is to the two points, one for the black lead from the multimeter and one for the red lead, that will give the biggest *change* in voltage when you switch which point is positive and which is negative.
+Your goal in this part is to pick two points, one for the black lead from the multimeter and one for the red lead, that will give the biggest *change* in voltage when you switch which point is positive and which is negative.
 There is more than one correct answer here.
 To keep this a little realistic, you cannot place the leads between the charge -- that would be like putting your heart monitor *inside* your heart!

 ## Advanced/Extended Lab Ideas (A-Level) Choose ONE

 Choose your own topic to investigate.
 The topic below is only meant as possible suggestions.

 - Choose one of the other conductor arrangements on the course web site, map the equipotentials, and draw the electric field.
 - Propose **and carry out** an experiment on something you are curious about (get your lab instructor’s approval first )